EricWVGG/sanity-advanced-validators/README.md

+*🚓 Never trust a user! 👮*

 # Sanity Advanced Validators

-This package includes a set of Sanity validators for aggressive and weird edge cases.
-Please let me know if you find these helpful!
+This package includes a set of Sanity validators for aggressive and weird edge cases. *Maintain sanity by micro-managing validation.*

-Note that every validator can accept an optional custom error message as its last parameter. `minDimensions` lists one example; all the others work the same way.
+Note: Every validator can accept an optional custom error message as its last parameter.
+See [minDimensions](#minDimensions) for an example.

 ## Tools